zmahfuz0613/js-functions-and-scope/readme.md

 ### Scope
 - Describe scope and how it governs how data is able to be accessed in code
-- Give an example of a function declaration and a function expression
 - Describe the impact of hoisting on variable scope